thesse1/webmethods-api-gateway-staging/README.md

 The next common scenario for an API developer is to assert the changes made to the APIs do not break their customer scenarios.
 This is achieved using Postman test collections, cf. https://learning.postman.com/docs/getting-started/introduction/.
 In a Postman test collection, the developer can group test requests that should be executed against the API under test every time a change is to be propagated to DEV, TEST or PROD.
 The collection can be defined and executed in a local instance of the Postman REST client, cf. https://learning.postman.com/docs/sending-requests/intro-to-collections/.
 The requests in a test collection should include scripted test cases asserting that the API response is as expected (response status, payload elements, headers etc.), cf. https://learning.postman.com/docs/writing-scripts/test-scripts/.
 Test scripts can also extract values from the response and store them in Postman variable for later use, https://learning.postman.com/docs/sending-requests/variables/.
 For example, the first request might request and get an OAuth2 access token and store it in a Postman variable; later requests can use the token in the variable for authenticating against their API.
 Test collections can even define request workflows including branches and loops, cf. https://learning.postman.com/docs/running-collections/building-workflows/.
 The automatic execution of Postman collections can be tested in the Postman REST client itself, cf. https://learning.postman.com/docs/running-collections/intro-to-collection-runs/.

-Each API project must include one Postman test collection under the name APITest.json in its root folder.
+Each API project must include one Postman test collection under the name APITest.json in its API tests folder under /postman/collections/apitests.
+The name of the API tests folder under /postman/collections/apitests must be identical to the name of the corresponding API folder under /apis.
 This test collection will be executed automatically on the BUILD environment for every deployment on DEV, TEST and PROD.
-It can be created by exporting a test collection in the Postman REST client and storing it directly in the API project's root folder under the name APITest.json.
+It can be created by exporting a test collection in the Postman REST client and storing it directly in the API project's tests folder under the name APITest.json.

 > Note: The test requests in the Postman collection must use the following environment variables for addressing the API Gateway.
 Otherwise, the requests will not work in the automatic execution on the BUILD environment.
 Developers can import and use the environment definitions in the Postman REST client from the /environments folder.

+TODO

 | Environment variable | README |
 | ------ | ------ |